Sivaragul1/Data_Science-Analysis-projects/README.md

 The repository is organized as follows:

-- Project 1: Amazon Global Super Store
+- Project 1: Amazon Global Superstore
 - Project 2:
 - Project 3:
 ...